arnabganguly/Kafkaconnect/README.md

 In these circumstances it is the application developer's responsibility to ensure that the producer and consumers are reliable and fault tolerant.

-**Kafka Connect is a framework for connecting Kafka with external systems**  such as databases, storage systems, Applications , search indexes, and file systems, using so-called  _Connectors_.
+**Kafka Connect is a framework for connecting Kafka with external systems**  such as databases, storage systems, applications , search indexes, and file systems, using so-called  _Connectors_, in a reliable and fault tolerant way.

 **Kafka Connectors are ready-to-use components, which can help import data from external systems into Kafka topics and export data from Kafka topics into external systems**.
 Existing connector implementations are normally available for common data sources and sinks with the option of creating ones own connector.